Matabeleland Zambezi Water Project: The project

-Phase One: Gwayi-Shangani Dam
+Phase one: Gwayi-Shangani Dam

 The Gwayi-Shangani dam is the first phase of the MZWP and is the core of the project.
-Commenced in September 2004 it is expected to provide a reservoir for this project.
+Commenced in September 2004, it is expected to provide a reservoir for this project.
 The dam will be located about 6 km downstream of the confluence of the Gwayi River and Shangani River.

+As of May 2025, completion of this dam within its projected completion year of 2025 is under doubt.